 Finally, another reason you should refinance your student loans is if you have a low debt to income ratio.
 Your debt to income ratio is all your monthly debt payments divided by your gross monthly income.
 A general rule of thumb is that you want your debt to income ratio to be below 43%.
 So, for example (and lets use easy numbers for an example since I’m bad at math) if you were earning $120,000 per year (10k per month) and your refinanced monthly student loan payment (combined with any other debts you have) is $3500, then your debt to income ratio would be 28.5%.
 In such a scenario, all other factors being equal, you are in good shape to refinance your student loans.

 If any or all of the above reasons sound like your situation, then you are probably ready to refinance your student loans.
+I personally used CommonBond (affiliate link) and have had a really great experience with them.
 While refinancing student loans is certainly not for everyone, if you have been considering it and the above reasons resonate with you, I promise its not that scary.
 Take that leap.
 Make that commitment.
 It is one that will pay off 😉 #punintended.

 Have you refinanced your student loans?
 Have you been considering it?
 What’s holding you back?
 I’d love to hear from you.